SchemaSmith Documentation

 Example:

-ask-forge list-scripts --folder PreDeploy
+ask-forge list-scripts --folder PostDeploy

 Configuration

-show-config MCP: forge_show_config
+show-config MCP: schemasmith_show_config

-Show current configuration including database connections and tool paths.
+Show the current configuration and database connections.

 Example: